Mapping a used car purchase

 The vehicle was involved in a moderate road traffic accident that resulted in accident damage repair.
-The drivers chose to settle the dispute between themselves without insurance company involvement.
+The drivers settled the damaging dispute between themselves without the insurance company’s involvement.

-In cases like this, the insurance company has no record of accident damage.
-In such circumstances, CarVeto is unable to provide a record of this incident.
+In such cases, the insurance company has no record of accident damage.
+CarVeto cannot provide a record of this incident.

-Although a used vehicle has passed the CarVeto check we advise full visual inspections of the vehicle and its documentation, prior to purchase.
-A third party mechanic or car inspection service is also advisable.
+Although a used vehicle has passed the CarVeto check, we advise full visual inspections of the vehicle and its documentation before purchase.
+A third-party mechanic or car inspection service is also advisable.

 Why is this important?
 Vehicles with accident damage repair may not be as valuable or reliable.
 Much depends on the quality of the repair and general maintenance of the vehicle.